iafnan/OMA-schoptimization/README.md

 # OMA - Exam schedule optimization
-Our solution for constrained, penalty based college exam scheduling problem by using Graph theory and multithreaded Tabu search algorithm to discover a feasible and quick solution and consequently optimizing it using multithreaded implementation of Variable Neighbourhood Search metaheuristic.
+Our solution for constrained, penalty based college exam scheduling problem by using Graph theory and multithreaded Tabu search algorithm to discover feasible and quick solutions.
+Thus consequent optimization of the same using multithreaded implementation of Variable Neighbourhood Search metaheuristic.

 ## Prerequisites